Oluwapelumi99/Rock--paper-scissors/README.md

   <li>I confrimed that the colors and font chosen are easy to read and accessible by running it through lighthose in dev tools.
 And i also made sure all buttons were asseccible by screen readers by adding an aria-label.</li>
   <img width="1710" alt="Screenshot 2024-04-22 at 12 35 30" src="https://github.com/Oluwapelumi99/Yoga-Club/assets/156908824/765e41e3-a461-40d5-872c-2d48dab7419a">

+  ## Manual Testing
+  <li>I tested that this page works severally using different browsers : Chrome , safari , firefox.</li>
+  <li>I tested this site is responsive using the different sizes of devices.</li>

   ## Unfixed bugs
  <li>There are no unfixed bugs</li>